 Map (JPG) of current and potential sites.

 We have been supporting the development and maintenance of pollinator habitat for over 25 years.
-We currently have over a dozen active and potential pollinator habitat sites in our Minnesota and Wisconsin territories.
+We currently have more than 1,100 acres of active pollinator habitat in Minnesota and Wisconsin and more than 200 acres in development.
+The projects include nearly 25 active and potential pollinator habitat sites in our Minnesota and Wisconsin territories.

 We have worked with the University of Wisconsin, Eau Claire County, and local schools to manage prairie lands that support the Endangered Karner blue butterfly and other rare grasshopper species.